Shadrack25/myportfoloio/README.md

-# myportfolio
+# Stock portfolio
-This is my first website using HTML.Good luck to me
+This is my first python stocktrading analysis.Good luck to me